Australian Museum: Temporary

-In 2012–13, the museum hosted "Alexander the Great: 2000 years of treasures" which exhibited a collection of artefacts from the Hermitage Museum in Saint Petersburg, Russia.
+In 2012–13, the museum hosted "Alexander the Great: 2000 Years of Treasures" which exhibited a collection of artefacts from the Hermitage Museum in Saint Petersburg, Russia.

-In 2014-15, the museum hosted "Aztecs", a collection of 200 artefacts from around 20 Mexican museums, being the first time an Aztec-themed exhibition was displayed in the Southern Hemisphere.
+In 2014–15, the museum hosted "Aztecs", a collection of 200 artefacts from around 20 Mexican museums, being the first time an Aztec-themed exhibition was displayed in the Southern Hemisphere.

-In 2015, "Trailblazers: Australia's 50 greatest explorers" opened, honouring the work of Bourke and Wills, Nancy Bird Walton, Dick Smith, Jessica Watson and Tim Jarvis, among others.
+In 2015, "Trailblazers: Australia's 50 Greatest Explorers" opened, honoring the work of Bourke and Wills, Nancy Bird Walton, Dick Smith, Jessica Watson and Tim Jarvis, among others.

 In 2021, "Unsettled", a temporary exhibition on the colonisation of Australia through Indigenous perspectives, ran from 22 May until 10 October.
 Including over 80 significant cultural artefacts as well as more than 100 contributions by Aboriginal and Torres Strait Islander people across Australia, the exhibition was curated by Laura McBride and Mariko Smith.

-The museum was due to hold "Tutankhamun: The Treasures of the Golden Pharaoh" in 2021, however this was cancelled due to the Covid-19 pandemic.
-However in late 2023, the museum was the fourth in the world to open "Ramses & the Gold of the Pharaohs".
+The museum was due to hold "Tutankhamun: The Treasures of the Golden Pharaoh" in 2021, however this was cancelled due to the COVID-19 pandemic.
+However, in late 2023, the museum was the fourth in the world to open "Ramses & the Gold of the Pharaohs".
 It was announced that Ramses' coffin would also be loaned to the Australian Museum, with Sydney being the second city in the world outside of Egypt to display the artefact.

+In 2026, Bloodsuckers: Legends to Leeches opened to the public.
+Created by the Royal Ontario Museum in Canada, this exhibit has live animals including vampire bats, leeches, sea lampreys, mosquitoes, ticks, fleas, medicinal leeches, and others, as well as bust of Dracula, a bust of Nosferatu, a Tick action figure, a copy of Bram Stoker's Dracula, a sculpture of the dog-like Chupacabra, and many other specimens and artifacts.